bynayt/CDMBootcamp2026/docs/info.md

 ## How it works

-test the file
+Push the button

 ## How to test

-test the file
+Test the file

 ## External hardware

-test the file
+Test the file